OpenEvalProject/evals/manuscripts/elife-40042/v2/manuscript.md

 ## Abstract

-10.7554/eLife.40042.001 Understanding the connectivity architecture of entire vertebrate brains is a fundamental but difficult task.
-Here we present an integrated neuro-histological pipeline as well as a grid-based tracer injection strategy for systematic mesoscale connectivity mapping in the common marmoset ( Callithrix jacchus ).
+Understanding the connectivity architecture of entire vertebrate brains is a fundamental but difficult task.
+Here we present an integrated neuro-histological pipeline as well as a grid-based tracer injection strategy for systematic mesoscale connectivity mapping in the common marmoset (Callithrix jacchus).
 Individual brains are sectioned into ~1700 20 µm sections using the tape transfer technique, permitting high quality 3D reconstruction of a series of histochemical stains (Nissl, myelin) interleaved with tracer labeled sections.
 Systematic in-vivo MRI of the individual animals facilitates injection placement into reference-atlas defined anatomical compartments.
 Further, by combining the resulting 3D volumes, containing informative cytoarchitectonic markers, with in-vivo and ex-vivo MRI, and using an integrated computational pipeline, we are able to accurately map individual brains into a common reference atlas despite the significant individual variation.
 This approach will facilitate the systematic assembly of a mesoscale connectivity matrix together with unprecedented 3D reconstructions of brain-wide projection patterns in a primate brain.

 ## Introduction